alekcz/alekcz.github.io/talks.md

         location: "São Paulo, Brazil"
 ---

 I've had the privilege of giving a few talks across the globe.
 Traveling around the world giving talks is inspiring, eye-opening and humbling.
-It is particulary humbling to realise that there are people from all over who were interested in what I had to say and enjoyed my talk.
+It is particulary humbling to realise that there are people from all over the world who are interested in what I have to say and enjoy my talks.
 It makes me glad to be able to give back to the community by sharing what I've learned.